tek79/node-red-contrib-buffer-array-alt/README.md

 This node fills an array of a given length with payload values.

-REGARDLESS OF THE BRANCH NAME, THIS IS UNDER ACTIVE DEVELOPMENT.
-PLEASE DO NOT USE THIS CODE YET!

 ## Installation

 This package uses ES2015 code.
 Therefore use at least version 6.4.0 of